ibm-cloud-docs/cloud-logs/agent/agent-helm-os-deploy.md

 ## Step 1.
 Define the authentication method for the agent
 {: #agent-helm-os-deploy-step1}

 Choose the type of identity and the authentication method for the agent.
-Then, create an API key if needed.

-Complete the following steps:

-1. Choose the type of identity: service ID or trusted profile.
+Then, create a trusted profile or an API key.
+The role that is required for sending logs to {{site.data.keyword.logs_full_notm}} is `Sender`.

 You can use a service ID or a trusted profile as the identity that is used by the agent to authenticate with the {{site.data.keyword.logs_full}} service.

-2. Grant permissions for ingestion to the identity that you have chosen.

-    The role that is required for sending logs to {{site.data.keyword.logs_full_notm}} is `Sender`.

-    For more information, see [Setting up IAM permissions for ingestion](/docs/cloud-logs?topic=cloud-logs-agent-iam-permissions).
+For more information, see [Granting IAM permissions for ingestion](/docs/cloud-logs?topic=cloud-logs-agent-iam-permissions).

+### Create a trusted profile
+{: #agent-helm-os-deploy-step1-tp}

+Create a Trusted Profile.
+For more information, see [Generating a Trusted Profile for ingestion](/docs/cloud-logs?topic=cloud-logs-iam-ingestion-trusted-profile).

-3. Generate an API Key for service ID authentication.
+### Generate a service ID API key

-    For authentication with trusted profiles, this step is not required.
+{: #agent-helm-os-deploy-step1-key}

-    For more information, see [Generating an API Key for ingestion](/docs/cloud-logs?topic=cloud-logs-api-key).
+Generate an API Key for service ID authentication.
+For more information, see [Generating an API Key for ingestion](/docs/cloud-logs?topic=cloud-logs-iam-ingestion-serviceid-api-key).

 ## Step 2.
 Configuring the Helm chart values file for the {{site.data.keyword.agent}}